Anbu-sundaram-mca/AI-assisted-code-generation/README.md

 - **Figma structure dependency:** Messy files can degrade output quality.
 - **Not designed for non-developers:** More suited for engineers.

+**Pros**
+- **Full-stack automation:** Generates both front-end and backend code from design and API docs.
+- **Developer control:** Lets you review, edit, and sync code with GitHub before deployment.
+- **Rich features:** Handles roles, navigation, auth, and boilerplate automatically.
+- **Flexible deployment:** Direct deployments from platform; supports REST APIs.
+- **Supports multiple frameworks:** React, Flutter, Node.js, Next.js.

+**Cons**
+- **Learning curve:** Requires understanding app structure and development basics.
+- **Output volume:** May generate excess/unused code for simple use cases.
+- **Design dependency:** Quality depends on how well Figma files are structured.
+- **Not for non-developers:** Best suited for engineers, not citizen developers or designers.

 ---

 ## 3. Builder.io (Figma to Code)